Here’s why a clickbaity headline disappoints your readers and why honesty beats creativity if it means your readers will come back for more.

 What happens when your clickbaity headline is better than the content within the article?

-The answer: there are a few possibilities, and most of them don’t bode well for your website.
+Answer: there are a few possibilities, and most of them don’t bode well for your website.

 Chances are, you’ve probably been sucked into a few of these sites yourself, especially if you spend any amount of time on social media.